 Security Service Edge is an effective security solution for cloud-reliant organizations.
 It's also ideal for managing large communities of remote workers.

 • Some businesses rely on tens or even hundreds of existing security solutions.
 These tools range from firewalls and anti-malware scanners to rights management systems.
 To work effectively, SSE must replace the functions of existing tools.
-But IT teams need to avoid security gaps during the transition process.
+However, IT teams need to avoid security gaps during the transition process.

 • Security policies must be re-formulated to reflect changing realities.
 Policies need to enable centralized security management via SSE control planes.
 This can be a challenge when implementing SSE alongside legacy security tools.